b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

 It appears there is not enough evidence to reject the $H_{0}$ (the mean difference is equal to 0) on the cutoff level of 0.05.
-So, how could that be, the means in both groups are still the same, i.e. `Stats.mean(miceBwt.noDrugX)` = `jl round(Stats.mean(miceBwt.noDrugX), digits = 2)` and `Stats.mean(miceBwt.drugX)` = `jl round(Stats.mean(miceBwt.drugX), digits = 2)` yet we got different resuls (reject $H_{0}$ from paired t-test, not reject $H_{0}$ from unpaired t-test).
+So, how could that be, the means in both groups are still the same, i.e. `Stats.mean(miceBwt.noDrugX)` = `jl round(Stats.mean(miceBwt.noDrugX), digits = 2)` and `Stats.mean(miceBwt.drugX)` = `jl round(Stats.mean(miceBwt.drugX), digits = 2)`, yet we got different results (reject $H_{0}$ from paired t-test, not reject $H_{0}$ from unpaired t-test).
 Well, it is because we calculated slightly different things and because using paired samples usually removes some between subjects variability.

 In the case of unpaired t-test we:

-1. assumed that the difference between the means under $H_{0}$ is equal to 0.
+1. assume that the difference between the means under $H_{0}$ is equal to 0.
-2. calculated the observed difference between the means to be `Stats.mean(miceBwt.noDrugX) - Stats.mean(miceBwt.drugX)` = `jl round(Stats.mean(miceBwt.noDrugX) - Stats.mean(miceBwt.drugX), digits=2)`.
+2. calculate the observed difference between the means, `Stats.mean(miceBwt.noDrugX) - Stats.mean(miceBwt.drugX)` = `jl round(Stats.mean(miceBwt.noDrugX) - Stats.mean(miceBwt.drugX), digits=2)`.
-3. calculated the sem (with a slightly different formula than for the one-sample/paired t-test)
+3. calculate the sem (with a slightly different formula than for the one-sample/paired t-test)
-4. obtained the z-score (in case of t-test it is named t-score or t-statistics)
+4. obtain the z-score (in case of t-test it is named t-score or t-statistics)
-5. we calculate the probability from t-test (slightly different calculation of the degrees of freedom)
+5. calculate the probability from t-test (slightly different calculation of the degrees of freedom)

-Compare it with the methodology for one-sample t-test from @sec:compare_contin_data_one_samp_ttest, It differs only with respect to the points 3, 4 and 5 above.
-Observe, first the functions
+When compared with the methodology for one-sample t-test from @sec:compare_contin_data_one_samp_ttest it differs only with respect to the points 3, 4 and 5 above.
+Observe.
+First the functions

 ```jl
 s = """